micmejia/bible-dump/NKJV/Genesis/Gen 41.md

 Then Pharaoh sent and called Joseph, and they brought him quickly out of the dungeon; and he shaved, changed his clothing, and came to Pharaoh.

 ###### 15
-And Pharaoh said to Joseph, "I have had a dream, and _there is_ no one who can interpret it.
-But I have heard it said of you _that_ you can understand a dream, to interpret it."
+And Pharaoh said to Joseph, "I have had a dream, and there is no one who can interpret it.
+But I have heard it said of you that you can understand a dream, to interpret it."

 ###### 16
-So Joseph answered Pharaoh, saying, "_It is_ not in me; God will give Pharaoh an answer of peace."
+So Joseph answered Pharaoh, saying, "It is not in me; God will give Pharaoh an answer of peace."

 ###### 17
 Then Pharaoh said to Joseph: "Behold, in my dream I stood on the bank of the river.